SanEstra/HPV_S_and_T_Data_Cleaning_Public/README.md

 # HPV S&T Data Cleaning

-This script will take data from placexx and produce a longer dataset (pivoted by year).
+This script will take [data](https://apps.who.int/gho/data/view.main.24766) from the WHO regarding cervical cancer screening and produce a longer dataset (pivoted by year).

 ### Prerequisites